adnanhussain98/aws-cloud-resume-challenge/README.md

 ## 9. CI/CD

 WIP - I will be creating CI/CD pipelines for the back end (Lambda function) and for the front end (website code).
-Example: When I push updates for my website, I want the S3 bucket to be updated with the new files and the CloudFront cache to be invalidated so that the updated web pages are available imediately for everyone.
+Example: When I push updates for my website, I want the S3 bucket to be updated with the new files and the CloudFront cache to be invalidated so that the updated web pages are available immediately for everyone.

 I am using AWS CodeCommit and CodePipeline for CI/CD.
 I have created a repository within AWS CodeCommit to store my website files.
 Depending on your IAM permissions, you may need to give yourself permissions to configure and access CodeCommit.
-I've already configured permissions in IAM for my user to have admin access so this wasn't neccessary.
+I've already configured permissions in IAM for my user to have admin access so this wasn't necessary.
 I have also generated AWS CodeCommit credentials (This is found under Security credentials in IAM).

 Once that was done, I cloned the repo to my local machine as instructed in the AWS console.
 As you can see in the screenshot below, I cloned an empty repo and then proceeded to add my website files into that folder.
 I then added them into git, commit with a message and then pushed the changes successfully.